alichtman/alichtman.github.io/_posts/2019-10-16-fuzzy-launching-apps-macos.md

 ![launch demo](/assets/images/launch-demo.gif)

-Using [fzf](https://www.github.com/junegunn/fzf) and UNIX pipes, I hacked together a fuzzy command line launcher for `zsh`.
+Using [fzf](https://www.github.com/junegunn/fzf) and Unix pipes, I hacked together a fuzzy command line launcher for `zsh`.
 You can add this snippet to your `.zshrc` to get this functionality.
 Remember to source your `~/.zshrc` to process the changes in your shell session.

 ```zsh
 launch () {